tobyck/crisis-lab-2024/README.md

 > [!NOTE]
 > If that last command errors saying you don't have permission, _don't_ just try as root as (in my experience) it won't be able to find your board definitions, I assume because they're installed on a per-user basis.
 Instead you probaby need to add yourself to the `dialout` group.
 More detail is [here](https://askubuntu.com/a/133244).

-6. Optionally monitor logs
+6. Compile and upload the code for the WiFi board using the same method and same port, but change the FQBN to `esp8266:esp8266:generic`

     ```
+    arduino-cli compile --fqbn esp8266:esp8266:generic embedded/client
+    arduino-cli upload -p PUT_YOUR_PORT_HERE --fqbn esp8266:esp8266:generic embedded/client
+    ```

+7. If you like, you can know motinor logs in the serial output.

+    ```
     arduino-cli monitor -p PUT_YOUR_PORT_HERE --config baudrate=115200
     ```

-Once you've verified that everything is working with the steps above, you can use `start.sh` instead.
-Run the script with no arguments for instructions.
+To verify that everything is working properly you can use a dummy server:

-> [!IMPORTANT]
-> `start.sh` must be run from inside the `embedded/main/` directory.
-> ```
-> cd embedded/main
-> ./start.sh
-> ```

-You can test that this works and sends data via WebSocket by:

-1. Changing the ssid and password in `embedded/client/client.ino` to your WiFi ssid and password.
+1. Change the SSID and password in `embedded/client/client.ino` to your WiFi SSID and password.

-2. Plug in WiFi board and upload code

-// TODO: Will do this tomorrow

-3. Moving into the `demos/max-fake-ws` directory and installing dependencies
+2. Go to `demos/max-fake-ws`, install dependencies and launch server:

     ```
     cd demos/max-fake-ws
     npm install
+    npm run dev
     ```

-4. Run `node servertest.js`

-5. Press reset button on WiFi card, and look at the command line output from the NodeJS server.
+3. Press reset button on WiFi board, and look at the output from the server.

 ### Relay Server